Borat Subsequent Moviefilm: Accusations of racism

 The character of Borat has been controversial in Kazakhstan, with the original film being censored for a period and Baron Cohen's website blocked in the country.
-In the lead-up to the sequel, Kazakhstanis took to Twitter with the hashtag #CancelBorat.
+In the lead-up to the sequel, Kazakhs took to Twitter with the hashtag #CancelBorat.
 An online petition urging the film to be canceled garnered over 100,000 signatures and small protests gathered in front of the American embassy in Almaty the day of the premiere.
 Kazakhs and Westerners alike renewed criticism that the character uses comedy to "punch down" by picking on the more marginalized Kazakhs by arbitrarily mocking their accents and stereotyping them, and the Kazakh American Association issued a letter alleging that the film promotes "racism, cultural appropriation, and xenophobia"; in the lead up to the film awards seasons, they issued a second letter asking organizations to not consider the film.
 The character has created misperceptions of Kazakhstan.
-Nevertheless, the national tourism agency Kazakh Tourism capitalized on the renewed international attention the film brought by adopting Borat's catchphrase as its slogan—Kazakhstan.
-Very Nice!—and produced a number of videos featuring it.
+Nevertheless, the national tourism agency Kazakh Tourism capitalized on the renewed international attention the film brought by adopting Borat's catchphrase as its slogan—"Kazakhstan.
+Very Nice!"—and produced a number of videos featuring it.

-Marketing for the film drew ire from the National Trust for defacing the Cerne Abbas Giant and from Parisian Muslims who objected to posters of the near-nude Borat evidently wearing a ring with "Allah" inscribed on it; the posters were removed.
+Marketing for the film drew ire from the British National Trust for defacing the Cerne Abbas Giant and from Parisian Muslims who objected to posters of the near-nude Borat evidently wearing a ring with "Allah" inscribed on it; the posters were removed.